Harmony Stella S1204 Revisited: Timeless Tunes.

 A Bit of Stella History.

-Before the 40’s Stella guitars were manufactured by Oscar Schmidt company.
-And nowadays those have become expensive collectibles.
+Before the 40’s Stella instruments were manufactured by Oscar Schmidt company in Jersey City.
+And nowadays Schmidt Stellas have become expensive collectibles.

 But later (1939) the Harmony company bought the Stella brand.
 They marketed Stellas as cheap beginner/student instruments.